 Bunker-like.
 That’s how people used to describe the 1970s inward-facing Johnson Building, an addition to the Boston Public Library (BPL), which itself dates back to 1895.
 But not anymore.
 The beautifully renovated second wing is now flooded with natural light and packed with people who come together to read, study, or even just socialize.

-Completed in July 2016, the renovation by William Rawn Associates is a stunning example of what libraries should be, as it connects a vital public building with the community just outside its doors.
+Completed in July 2016, the renovation by William Rawn Associates is a stunning example of what green libraries should be, as it connects a vital public building with the community just outside its doors.
 A light-filled space spills out into a new public plaza, complete with Wi-Fi and outdoor seating on one of Boston’s liveliest thoroughfares.

 “This project creates a new civic idea for public libraries—with a heightened sense of being open, welcoming, and seamlessly connected to the city streets,” says Cliff Gayley, principal architect on the project.

 The project team put the most active library spaces along the street; used clear, low-iron glass to heighten transparency; created a front porch to bring the life of the library out onto the sidewalk with outdoor seats (and Wi-Fi), large trees, and charming catenary lighting overhead.

 The library also boasts multiple entrances now—a departure from your average library with one front door.
 Physically opening the library to the city streets while following historic preservation guidelines was a challenge to say the least, but in the end, the project was quite the success.